Boombastick4/Flying_Gardeners/README.md

 > Shaders are not included in the back, they are up to the user and to their liking.
 > Shader packs are included, but also disabled by default and up to the player's liking.

-**For CurseForge**

-4. Wait for the launcher to import all the mods.
-> NOTE: There is a chance that this popup might appear when downloading the mods
->